-The thermostat controls the waterflow to the engine.
-It is contained in a housing between the cylinder banks behind the distributor.
-The top hose connects to it.
-The thermostat is set to fully open at 88°C. In extreme temperatures it may prove beneficial to use a lower temperature thermostat.
-The thermostat should be checked during services and replaced if not operating correctly.
-Never run the car without a thermostat.
+The thermostat controls the water flow to the engine.
+It is contained in the housing on the left rear of the engine.
+The rear hose connects to it from behind.
+This is set to fully open at 89°C. In extreme temperatures it may prove beneficial to use a lower temperature thermostat to allow engine cooling to begin earlier.
+The thermostat should be regularly checked during services.
+Should it stick, it may cause the engine to over-heat.